eshaank1/chat/chatroom.md

         chatBox.scrollTop = chatBox.scrollHeight;
     }
+    // Function to periodically retrieve and display chat messages let shouldScrollToBottom = true; // Flag to control auto-scrolling
+// Function to scroll to the bottom of the chatbox if already at the bottom function scrollToBottomIfAtBottom() {
+    if (shouldScrollToBottom) {
+        chatBox.scrollTop = chatBox.scrollHeight;
+    }
+}
+// Add an event listener to the chat box for detecting manual scrolling chatBox.addEventListener('scroll', () => {
+    // Check if the user is at the bottom of the chat box shouldScrollToBottom = chatBox.scrollTop + chatBox.clientHeight === chatBox.scrollHeight;
+});
 // Function to periodically retrieve and display chat messages function displayChat() {
-        // Fetch chat messages from the server using the /read endpoint fetch(backendUrl + '/read', { // Use the /read endpoint to retrieve messages
+    // Fetch chat messages from the server using the /read endpoint fetch(backendUrl + '/read', {
         method: "GET",
     })
         .then((response) => response.json())
         .then((data) => {
+            // Get the current scroll position
+            const prevScrollTop = chatBox.scrollTop;
             // Clear the chat box before displaying new messages chatBox.innerHTML = "";
             // Display each new message in the chat box in reverse order